Vu1tu43/roblox-scripts/README.md

 library:DestroyGUI()
 ```

-## Once finished it should look like this
+## Here is an example

-> This is an example
+> This is an example, do NOT use this.
+Use it as a reference

 ```
 local lib = loadstring(game:HttpGet("https://raw.githubusercontent.com/Vu1tu43/roblox-scripts/main/ui-lib.lua"))